kl3lia/Databricks-AzureML-MLOPs/README.md

 ## Real-time Inference

 This repo is configured to serve real-time model inference.
-Real-time or online inference enables low-latency scoring with immediate prediction outputs.
+Real-time or online inference enables low-latency scoring with immediate prediction outputs available.
 The model is exposed via a REST API, deployed as a managed web server on a Azure container instance (dev/test environment) of Azure kubernetes cluster (production).

 # How to deploy this project